-Yorkshire, or God’s Own Country – as us locals proudly refer to it – is home to some of the most fantastic walks in the world and Ingleton Falls easily tops the list.
-This breathtaking waterfall walk found on the edge of the Yorkshire Dales is home to waterfalls in all shapes and sizes, which is why it is so popular with locals and tourists alike all year round.
+Yorkshire, or God’s Own Country – as us locals proudly refer to it – is home to some of the most fantastic walks in the world, and Ingleton Falls easily tops the list.
+This breathtaking waterfall walk, found on the edge of the Yorkshire Dales, is home to the Ingleton waterfall trail, which has falls of all shapes and sizes, which is why it is so popular with locals and tourists alike all year round.

 We’re talking all-out fairytale-style waterfalls that are usually reserved for storybooks, except right here in Yorkshire for our own viewing pleasure.
-It’s one of the perks of living in one of the most greenest parts of the country and we couldn’t be more grateful for the honour.
+It’s one of the perks of living in one of the greenest parts of the country, and we couldn’t be more grateful for the honour.

 Offering majestic sights of five main waterfalls and eight water spots in total, the trail follows the River Twiss and the River Doe from the Ingleton starting point, where, along the way, you’ll also be treated to spectacular sights of one of Yorkshire’s Three Peaks, Ingleborough.

-The four-mile Ingleton Falls route, which takes between two and four hours to complete, starts off pretty strong – and budding photographers will be keen to get some stunning shots of Thornton Force, which is part of the first half of the trail.
+The four-mile Ingleton Falls route, which takes between two and four hours to complete, and be aware that it is a one-way clockwise walk.
+It starts off pretty strong – and budding photographers will be keen to get some stunning shots of Thornton Force, which is part of the first half of the trail.

 Read More: This Yorkshire Dales Waterfall Is The Highest Cascading Waterfall In England

-Plunging 14-metres, the delicate waterfall is surrounded by rocky terrain, which makes for the perfect place to find a spot and settle down for a quick picnic and refresh.
+Plunging 14 metres, the delicate waterfall is surrounded by rocky terrain, making it the perfect place to find a spot and settle down for a quick picnic and refresh.

 And while the Ingleton Waterfalls trail kicks off with the most famous of the bunch – as well as the fast-flowing Pecca Falls – it continues on strong for the second half, with other delights such as the hidden gem that is Snow Falls and the enchanting Baxenghyll Gorge – which can be admired from up high with incredible sights of the River Doe for those who dare to look down.